karthik-sairam/calculator-app/README.md

 # calculator-app
-a very simple calculator app built using React.JS
+a very simple calculator app built using React.JS and create-react-app